 The period between application and approval

-Both traditional and private lenders have their requirements that they require for a borrower to qualify for a loan.
+Both traditional and private lenders have their requirements that they look out for in a borrower to qualify for a loan.
 However, the period between the application and the approval of a loan is where the major difference is found.
 The time it takes for a loan to be approved by a traditional lender even when a borrower meets all requirements takes weeks and sometimes more.

 With private lenders, approval of a loan can be the same day as the loan was applied.
 Sometimes the longest it can take is a couple of days.
 This makes it so convenient for borrowers who need money as quick as possible to solve an emergency.